 FACTORS AFFECTING CURRENT FINANCIAL POSITION

-The Agency anticipates that operating revenues and expenses for fiscal year 2024 will be about the same as fiscal year 2023.
-This is reflected in the Agency's budget for the 2024 fiscal year.
+The Agency anticipates that operating revenues and expenses for fiscal year 2025 will decrease by approximately 35%.
+This is reflected in the Agency's budget for the 2025 fiscal year.

 CONTACTING THE AGENCY'S FINANCIAL MANAGEMENT